 If the outdoor temperature falls to near or below freezing when the heat pump is operating in the heating mode, moisture in the air passing over the outside coil will condense and freeze on it.
-The amount of frost buildup depends on the outdoor temperature and the amount of moisture in the air.
+The amount of frost build-up depends on the outdoor temperature and the amount of moisture in the air.

-This frost buildup decreases the efficiency of the coil by reducing its ability to transfer heat to the refrigerant.
+This frost build-up decreases the efficiency of the coil by reducing its ability to transfer heat to the refrigerant.
 At some point, the frost must be removed.
 To do this, the heat pump will switch into the defrost mode.

-- First, the reversing valve switches the device to the cooling mode.
+- First, the reversing valve switches the device to cooling mode.
 This sends hot gas to the outdoor coil to melt the frost.
-At the same time the outdoor fan, which normally blows cold air over the coil, is shut off in order to reduce the amount of heat needed to melt the frost. - While this is happening, the heat pump is cooling the air in the ductwork.
-The heating system would normally warm this air as it is distributed throughout the house.
+At the same time the outdoor fan, which normally blows cold air over the coil, is shut off in order to reduce the amount of heat needed to melt the frost. - While this is happening, the heat pump is dumping cool air into the house.
+The supplementary heating system can be used to warm this air before it is distributed throughout the house.

 One of two methods is used to determine when the unit goes into defrost mode.
-Demand-frost controls monitor airflow, refrigerant pressure, air or coil temperature and pressure differential across the outdoor coil to detect frost accumulation on the outdoor coil.
+Demand-frost controls monitor air flow, refrigerant pressure, air or coil temperature, and pressure differential across the outdoor coil to detect frost accumulation on the outdoor coil.

 Time-temperature defrost is started and ended by a preset interval timer or a temperature sensor located on the outside coil.
-The cycle can be initiated every 30, 60 or 90 minutes, depending on the climate and the design of the system.
+The cycle can be initiated every 30, 60, or 90 minutes depending on the climate and the design of the system.